 Saffron is essential in making Sholeh Zard and there is no substitute for this “red gold” spice in this particular dessert.
 Having said that, one must be careful about the amount of saffron used in this dessert.
 Too little saffron makes Sholeh Zard pale yellow and weak in fragrance and flavor, but on the other hand too much saffron can be overpowering, even bitter.
 Good saffron has a wonderful fragrance, flavor and color, but more does not necessarily mean better.

-Continue cooking for 5 more minutes, or until Sheleh Zard thickens.
+Continue cooking for 5 more minutes, or until Sholeh Zard thickens.
 Stir frequently to prevent sticking.
-Remove from the heat and ladle the Sholeh Zard into heatproof 6-ounce dessert goblets or bowls
+Remove from the heat and ladle the Sholeh Zard into heatproof 6-ounce dessert goblets or bowls.

 Cool the Sholeh Zard in room temperature then refrigerate to chill completely for 1-2 hours before serving.
-It tastes amazing with or without garnish
+Once cooled completely, the dishes may be covered tightly with a plastic wrap and served several hours later.
+This dessert tastes amazing with or without garnish.

 Yield: About eight 6-ounce dessert cups

 - 2 cups granulated sugar

 - 2⅓ cups extra boiling water (to be added later)